kommueller/kommueller.github.io/index.md

 # Welcome to my Website!

 This page will give you an overview of my academic work.
-Most importantly, you can find links to open access versions and open materials complementing many of my publications in the [publications list](./publications.html).
+Most importantly, you can find links to open access publications and open materials complementing my research in the [publications list](./publications.html).

 ## Focus in Research & Teaching